 As soon as the police receive a call that a crime has been committed or is in progress, they send officers to the scene.
 The officers may be able to catch the criminal right on the scene.
 The officers will then arrest this person and take them to the police station or the county jail for booking.

 However, even if the police caught the perpetrator red-handed, they will still collect evidence at the scene of the crime to support a criminal sentence.
 This evidence collection will include interviewing all of the potential witnesses at the scene.
 A site investigation will also be conducted, which may include taking pictures, measurements, taking forensic evidence, making general observations, and taking objects that may be connected to the crime.

 At all times, the police and their employees must obey the Fourth Amendment's rules for permissible search and seizure.
-This means that generally, if the police want to search any private property, they must first obtain a warrant which shows that they have probable cause to believe that they will find evidence that will help solve the crime.
+This means, generally, that if the police want to search any private property, they must first obtain a warrant or have probable cause that would allow a search without a warrant.

 Want to Learn More About How the Police Investigate Crimes?
 Talk to an Attorney